 Since that first weaving, textiles have been my lifelong journey.
 They have taken me on trips through landscapes, cultures, history and imagination provoking my endless curiosity.

-Areas of research include woven structures, textile technology, surface design, fashion history, sustainable design, art history, and visual culture.
+Areas of research include visual culture, textile technology, design history, art history, fashion history, and sustainable design.
 Especially interested in projects where these topics converge.

 Co-Founder, Portland Textile Month, 2018-present

 U.S. Exhibition Reviews Editor, Textile: Cloth and Culture, Taylor & Francis, London, UK, 2014-present

 Gallery Manager, The Steven Goldman Gallery at The Art Institute of Portland, 2012-2018